Born and bred in Louisville, Kentucky, Marguerite Peters

 Close-up of Watanabe's publisher seal

-Gifford’s fourth print, “Doshisha Tokiwai Mon (Side Gate at Doshisha University, Kyoto),”
+Gifford’s fifth print, “Doshisha Tokiwai Mon (Side Gate at Doshisha University, Kyoto),”

 however, appears to lack any seal to identify the publisher, the carver, or the print.
 Gifford’s design, however, may itself provide